Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    Regarding the transports protocol, in future versions,
    alternative transport protocols could be considered
-   advancing over HTTP.
+   advancing over HTTP 1.1 or TCP.
    We believe the proposed media format
    will provide the same benefits with other transports
    protocols.
 Our view is that for current and near future
-   deployments using [[!RFC2626]]  is still a good approach.
+   deployments using [[!RFC7235]]  is still a good approach.

    The document is structured as follows, in section 3
    we present the conventions and terminology used throughout